General Information & Funding

 Yes.
 Mortgages on two, three and four-unit properties are eligible as long as you occupy one unit as your primary residence.

 What if I have applied for a different modification and it was approved but I turned it down?
 Can I apply for any assistance?

-Yes, as long as you currently meet the eligibility criteria, you may still qualify for assistance through Keep Your Home California.
-Keep Your Home California is not responsible to determine eligibility for any loan modification program.
-Only your first mortgage loan servicer can provide approval for a loan modification.
+Yes, as long as you currently meet the eligibility criteria, you may still be found eligible for assistance through Keep Your Home California.
+Keep Your Home California is not responsible for determining eligibility for any loan modification program.
+Only your first mortgage loan servicer can provide approval for a loan modification

 My credit union said it could not participate in Keep Your Home California programs because the funds come from TARP.
 Is this true?